 - 1. Julieta bought mib red dresses. - 2.
 Hendrik carelessly fobbed over the lawn. - 3.
 Kimmy wrote some real vadup in that article. - 4.
 Give it to that berlish man standing over there. - 5.
 I'd rather have fep cookie. - 6.
 Peter should slind to Charlie. - 7.
 The neebest girl in the class always gets picked. - 8.
 Adolfo wanted a bit of smed. - (29) Is there any evidence that syntactic bootstrapping could be useful for explaining why children seem to have an early noun bias?
 (Hint: If we consider nouns and verbs, which relevant linguistic contexts are learned earlier by children?) - (30) Does every child have a word spurt?
 How can you tell if a child has a word spurt? - (31) What are some likely causes of a word spurt?
 (Hint: Think about how many words children are learning simultaneously and the relative difficulty of different words.
 Also, do developing processing abilities have anything to do with it?
 Does syntactic bootstrapping have anything do with it?) - (32) Are children's production vocabularies smaller than their comprehension vocabularies?
 Why might this be? - (33) What is phonological memory?
 How might it help learning new words? - (34) What evidence do we have prosodic cues might be helpful during novel word learning for children between the ages of 1 and 2 years old?
 (Hint: Does motherese help?) - (35) Is there evidence that motherese (especially its social engagement component) is helpful for infant under a year old?
 (Hint: What happens with infants whose parents are coached to use more motherese when the infants are 6 to 10 months old?) - (36) What evidence do we have that the repetitious nature of motherese might be helpful for lexical development?
-(Hint: Think about repetitions of phrases as well as repetitions of word parts.) - (37) Can the sheer quantity of motherese input can help word learning?
+(Hint: Think about repetitions of phrases as well as repetitions of word parts.)

+- (37) Can the sheer quantity of motherese input can help word learning?
 How does this potentially relate to the 30 million word gap? - (38) Can the quality of motherese impact word learning?
-(Hint: Think about the impact of using more word types, rare words, and decontextualized speech.)

-- (39) Is there evidence that the quantity of motherese varies by socio-economic status (SES)?
-What about the quality?
+(Hint: Think about the impact of using more word types, rare words, and decontextualized speech.) - (39) Is there evidence that the quantity of motherese varies by socio-economic status (SES)?
+What about the quality of motherese (what varies and what doesn't)?
 Is there evidence for variation within SES classes?
 (Hint: Think about whether low-SES children always have the same vocabulary development.
 What's the impact of complex language like wh-questions?
-What about interactive input like conversational turn-taking?) - (40) What evidence do we have that social cues are helpful for word learning even when children are less than a year old?
-(Hint: Is gaze following useful?
-What about pointing?) - (41) For older children (between 2 and 6 years old), do we have evidence that social cues are helpful for word learning?
-(Hint: Think about conversational turns.) - (42) Is there any evidence that tracking probabilities between things helps word learning?
+What about interactive input like conversational turn-taking?) - (40) For older children (between 2 and 6 years old), do we have evidence that social cues are helpful for word learning?
+(Hint: Think about conversational turns.) - (41) Is there any evidence that tracking probabilities between things helps word learning?
 Is this a domain-general or domain-specific ability?
 Does it matter if a child comes from a low SES background?
 (Hint: Think about whether having strong statistical learning abilities is helpful to a child from a low-SES background.)